Avalanche Transceiver Interference Advice

 ***Very low power electronic devices (eg flat battery watches) are Ok to wear on the wrist – if the device needs regular recharging however, don’t wear it on your wrist!

-Lift Passes – these have been tested and found to be Ok.
+Lift Passes – these have been tested and found to not interfere with transceivers, so they are Ok.

 If you want to know more about the problem of interference, plus some important advice about managing electronics in cold weather and our thoughts on GPS/Smartphone navigation, then please read on: